-Perhaps this is why I choose to study History of Art at university!
+Perhaps this is why I chose to study History of Art at university!
 Essentially it’s analysing the visual elements of paintings.
-We interpret their meanings and by doing so, understand what an artist was wanting to convey.
+We interpret their meanings and by doing so, understand what the artist was wanting to convey.

 And in many ways, this is how we ‘read’ wordless picture books.
 We analyse and interpret the illustrations.

 Wordless picture books are inclusive.
 There are no language barriers so they are perfect for parents and children to ‘read’ together.